 Well, think of it as the difference between hiring a carpenter and an architect when building a house.

 An accountant will help you get a clear idea of the big picture of your financial situation.
 He or she will give you valuable, actionable advice.
 Your accountant will also file your company’s taxes and create important financial documents.

 When tax season is over, an accountant can still be valuable in helping you choose the right financial strategies especially if you are a small business or entrepreneur.

 On the flip side, a bookkeeper will keep the wheels turning.
 He or she will make sure employees get paid, fill out the right forms, file all your company’s paperwork, submit invoices, and pay the bills as well as track all your expenses.

 The bookkeeper has to be ready with all the information recorded correctly in the right software. when tax season comes around.

-It’s never too early to engage a finance professional.
-Business owners that hire accounting support in the early stages of their growth, rarely regret it.
+Its never too early to engage a finance professional.
+Business owners that hire accountancy support in the early stages of their growth, rarely regret it.

-An accounting professional will help you create a plan; ultimately saving you time and money in the future and reduce your workload.
+An accountant will help you create a plan; ultimately saving you time and money in the future and reducing your workload.